D3troit98/ultaclone/README.md

 - Add products to cart and checkout

 # Getting Started

-Clone the repository
+1. Clone the repository
-Install dependencies with npm install
+2. Install dependencies with `npm install`
-Run the development server with npm run dev
+3. Run the development server with `npm run dev`

-Deployment
+## Deployment

 This application can be deployed using any hosting service that supports Node.js applications.

 # Credits
-This application was created by Duruaku Ebuka.
+This application was created by [https://github.com/D3troit98](Duruaku Ebuka).

 ## Contributing